Did you know that...

 deferredCode

-Deferral code used by the user.
-Here you can learn more about the deferrals.
+Deferred code used by the user.

 deferredMessage